azahar-emu/ArticSetupTool/README.md

 ## Usage instructions
 1) Download the `.cia` or `.3dsx` file from the [releases page](https://github.com/azahar-emu/ArticSetupTool/releases) and install it.
 2) Run the Azahar Artic Setup Tool application.
 Press A to confirm you want to start it.
-3) On the Azahar Emulator, go to `File -> Initial Setup` and enter the IP address displayed on your console.
+3) On the Azahar Emulator, go to `File -> Set Up System Files` and enter the IP address displayed on your console.

 NOTE: A recent version of Luma3DS (v13.3.1 or newer) is requires to use Azahar Artic Setup Tool.
 You can get it [here](https://github.com/LumaTeam/Luma3DS/releases/latest).